massilva/connect-optical-fiber-game/README.md

-# Connect Fibre  - The Game
+# Connect Optical Fiber - The Game

-Your internet is connected via fiber optic cable.
+Your internet is connected via optical fiber cable.

 The internet crashed and you need to merge the fibers in the splice distributor to make it work.